konkinit/ChurnModeling/README.md

 ### Continous integration
 One continous integration (CI) procedure with 2 jobs mainly is designed and launched at every push to the main branch:
 -  Testing.
-Pytest collects the test from the tests folder and execute them
+Pytest collects the test from the tests folder and executes them
   -  if Testing goes through, a Docker Image is built and pushed onto the docker hub